rnbguy/oopsla21artifact/oltp/README.md

 We have verified that the following simple commands are enough to install these dependencies.
 - If you are using apt, `apt install cargo ant mariadb-client libssl-dev clang`
-- If you are using pacman, `pacman -S rustup ant mariadb openssl clang --needed; rustup install stable`
+- If you are using pacman, `pacman -S rustup ant mariadb openssl clang base-devel --needed; rustup install stable`

 # Instructions